Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-This will change our panel to
+This will change our panel in a way that it only depends on properties, signals or functions of the store and the store is able to conceal its internals.

 ```diff
 // AppPanel.qml